Let’s talk about it the beginning of adolescence..

 It’s all so crazy and new to me, but I’ve gotta remind myself that it is also new to him.
 These new feelings & physically changes are all new to him and he is just now learning to deal with it all.
 I have to remind myself to be patient and loving and to always, no matter how much things change, remind him who he is in God’s eyes.

+What has your experience raising a pre-teen been like?
 What are some things you are dealing with right now?
 It doesn’t have to be a pre-teen or teenager issue.
 Maybe your three year old is driving you nuts, maybe your picky eater is getting the best of you.
-And if you do have a pre-teen or teenager, share any tips or experience you may have.
+And if you’re to raising a pre-teen or teenager, share any tips or experience you may have.
 I’d love to hear t all.
 Join the conversation and let me know in the comment section below.

 Thank you for stopping by!